1. Scope and contact

 We may receive the above information directly from you or from your colleague or corporate contact who registers for a subscription or event on your behalf.

 Please note that not all of the information we request is mandatory to provide you with the service.
-You are not required to provide any optional information.
+You are not required to provide any optional information [which will be identified at the time of the request].

 Device and browsing data: In addition, we may automatically collect information about any website that you came from or are going to.
 We also collect information about the pages of our websites which you visit, the links you click on, IP addresses, the type of browser you use and the times you access our websites.
 Some of this information is aggregated and is not used to identify you, but we also use analytics software on our websites which allows us to link information about your use of our websites back to you, where you have logged into your account.
 We may observe your use of our websites, whether you open emails we have sent to you and/or events that you attend (where you use the bar coded name badge which we issue) and your activities at those events (such as the exhibitors you interact with).
 We may infer and derive certain information from these observations such as what additional brands, subscriptions and events you or a user similar to you may be interested in.
 This information will be used for our own internal and marketing purposes.

 In accordance with data protection legislation, we will only process your personal data where we have a lawful basis for doing so.
-These bases are: (i) where it is necessary for the performance of a contract we have with you; (ii) where you have provided your consent; (iii) where it is necessary for us to comply with legal obligation that we are under; or (iv) where it is in our (or a third party's) legitimate interests and such interests do not prejudice your rights or freedoms.
+These bases are: (i) where it is necessary for the performance of a contract we have with you; (ii) where you have provided your consent; (iii) where it is necessary for us to comply with a legal obligation that we are subject to; or (iv) where it is in our (or a third party’s) legitimate interests and such interests are not overridden by your interests or fundamental rights and freedoms.

 The personal information we collect allows us to:

-Group companies: We may share your personal information with our affiliate companies and their brands for the above purposes, including where a brand that you have subscribed to is managed or partly managed by one of our group companies (legitimate interests, of us, for internal efficiencies).
+Group companies: We may share your personal information with other companies in the Centaur Media group for the above purposes (legitimate interests, of us, for internal efficiencies).

 Events (including awards): Where you are attending an event organised by us we may share your name, job title and company with the other attendees of the event (including making this information available via the event app, on social media sites and/or in our event guide).
 Generally we will ask for your consent to share this information, but for some of our events, such as our awards and round table events (and any other events which we inform you of) we rely on legitimate interests to share this information because it is a fundamental part of such events (for example, for table plans and networking purposes).